kennovation1/mercury/working2018/switchInputs/README.md

   - STBY BTRY
   - All left side brown and tan panel toggles
   - Fuel control values and pull pins
-- BEACON (scancode = 2) delivers down when up event is sent.
-Fix or use signal for a push button.

 # Setup
 - Connect to Pi with USB-to-micro-USB cable